 We currently have no products approved for sale and we cannot guarantee that we will ever have marketable products.
 Clinical testing is expensive and generally takes many years to complete, and the outcome is inherently uncertain.
+For example, we depend on the availability of non-human primates ("NHP") to conduct certain preclinical studies that we are required to complete prior to submitting an IND and initiating clinical development.
+There is currently a global shortage of NHPs available for drug development.
+This has caused the cost of obtaining NHPs for our preclinical studies to increase dramatically and, if the shortage continues, could also result in delays to our development timelines.
 Failure can occur at any time during the clinical development process.
 Clinical trials may produce negative or inconclusive results, and we or any current or future collaboration partners may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
-We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our drug or biologic candidates are safe and effective for use in a diverse population before we can seek marketing approvals for their commercial sale.
-The results of preclinical studies and early clinical trials of our drug or biologic candidates may not be predictive of the results of larger, later-stage controlled clinical trials.
-Drug or biologic candidates that have shown promising results in early-stage clinical trials may still suffer significant setbacks or failure in subsequent clinical trials.
+We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our biologic candidates are safe and effective for use in a diverse population before we can seek marketing approvals for their commercial sale.
+The results of preclinical studies and early clinical trials of our biologic candidates may not be predictive of the results of larger, laterstage controlled clinical trials.
+Biologic candidates that have shown promising results in early-stage clinical trials may still suffer significant setbacks or failure in subsequent clinical trials.
 Our clinical trials to date have been conducted on a small number of subjects in limited numbers of clinical trial sites for a limited number of indications.
 We will have to conduct larger, well-controlled trials in our proposed indications to verify the results obtained to date and to support any regulatory submissions for further clinical development.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks or failure in advanced clinical trials due to lack of efficacy or adverse safety profiles despite promising results in earlier, smaller clinical trials.
 In particular, no ETB-based product candidates have been approved or commercialized in any jurisdiction, and the outcome of our preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.

-From time to time, we may publish or report interim or preliminary data from our clinical trials.
+From time to time, we publish or report interim or preliminary data from our clinical trials.
 Interim or preliminary data from clinical trials that we may conduct may not be indicative of the final results of the trial and are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Interim or preliminary data also remain subject to audit and verification procedures that may result in the final data being materially different from the interim or preliminary data.
-As a result, interim or preliminary data should be viewed with caution until the final data is available.
+As a result, interim or preliminary data should be viewed with caution until the final data are available.

-In some instances, there can be significant variability in safety and efficacy results between different clinical trials of the same drug or biologic candidate due to numerous factors, including changes in trial protocols, differences in size and type of the patient populations, differences in and adherence to the dosing regimen and other trial protocols and the rate of dropout among clinical trial participants.
-We therefore do not know whether any clinical trials we may conduct will demonstrate consistent or adequate efficacy and safety sufficient to obtain marketing approval to market our drug or biologic candidates.
+In some instances, there can be significant variability in safety and efficacy results between different clinical trials of the same biologic candidate due to numerous factors, including changes in trial protocols, differences in size and type of the patient populations, differences in and adherence to the dosing regimen and other trial protocols and the rate of dropout among clinical trial participants.
+We therefore do not know whether any clinical trials we may conduct will demonstrate consistent or adequate efficacy and safety sufficient to obtain marketing approval to market our biologic candidates.